pfdubois/BridgeBidding/source/Slam.rst

    3♠!
 4♦

 where West made a power raise and East then showed a diamond control but not a club control.
-Since East opened 1N, that can't be shortness so East has the A♦ but not the A♣.
+Since East opened 1N, that can't be shortness so East has the ♦A but not the ♣A.

 Note that West has a worthless doubleton diamond and without the 4♦ bid could not ask for keycards.
 If West asked and East had as much as two with the Queen, we'd have all but one keycard and bid 6♥.
-But if the two were the A♠ and the A♣ we might have two diamond losers.
+But if the two were the ♠A and the ♣A we might have two diamond losers.

 As it is, if we ask with 4N, the reply is 5♥, two without the Queen.
 We are missing